 - What if you aren’t happy with their services?
 Do they offer a money-back guarantee?

-- Are off-site backups included?
+- Are off-site or cloud backups included?
 To what degree?

 - If you have a major disaster, is restoring your network included or will it cost extra?

 - What about on-site support calls?
 Or support to remote offices?

 - Are home PCs used for remote work included?